Skip to content

 NCI CTS trial search NCI CTS API https://clinicaltrialsapi.cancer.gov/api/v2 Yes (NCI_API_KEY) search trial --source nci

-Article search & metadata PubTator3 + Europe PMC + PubMed + LitSense2 + optional Semantic Scholar https://www.ncbi.nlm.nih.gov/research/pubtator3-api, https://www.ebi.ac.uk/europepmc/webservices/rest, https://eutils.ncbi.nlm.nih.gov/entrez/eutils, https://www.ncbi.nlm.nih.gov/research/litsense2-api/api, https://api.semanticscholar.org Optional (S2_API_KEY) Federated search with identifier-aware merge plus lexical, semantic, or weighted hybrid relevance ranking
+Article search & metadata PubTator3 + Europe PMC + PubMed + LitSense2 + optional Semantic Scholar https://www.ncbi.nlm.nih.gov/research/pubtator3-api, https://www.ebi.ac.uk/europepmc/webservices/rest, https://eutils.ncbi.nlm.nih.gov/entrez/eutils, https://www.ncbi.nlm.nih.gov/research/litsense2-api/api, https://api.semanticscholar.org Optional (S2_API_KEY) Federated search with identifier-aware merge, per-source capping after deduplication and before ranking, plus lexical, semantic, or weighted hybrid relevance ranking

 Article enrichment and graph helpers Semantic Scholar https://api.semanticscholar.org Optional (S2_API_KEY) Search-leg metadata, TLDR, influential citations, citation/reference graph, recommendations